57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 #### How to implement automation tests

-* Select Automation Framework: Use frameworks such as Mocha, Chai, and blockchain-specific toolkits like Hardhat, Foundry.
+* Select an Automation Framework: Use frameworks such as Mocha, Chai, and blockchain-specific toolkits like Hardhat, Foundry.
-* Design test framework structure
+* Design a test framework structure.
 * Develop Automation Scripts: Write scripts to automatically run repetitive test cases and validation checks based on test case priorities.
 * Maintain Test Scripts: Regularly update and optimize scripts to align with blockchain codebase updates.

 #### How to run tests with CI/CD (GitHub Actions)

-* Setup Continuous Integration (CI) Environment:
+* Setup a Continuous Integration (CI) Environment:
   * Define workflows for automating build and test sequences.
   * Incorporate necessary environment variables and secrets securely through GitHub secrets.
 * Schedule/Trigger Test Runs: